umera333/customerchurnprediction/README.md

 - Churn (Yes / No)
 - After filling in the details, users can click Predict Churn to receive the prediction.

-## 🛠️ Technologies Used:
+## 🛠️ Technologies Used

--Python
+- Python
--Streamlit
+- Streamlit
--FastAPI
+- FastAPI
--Scikit-learn
+- Scikit-learn
--Pandas
+- Pandas
--NumPy
+- NumPy
--MLflow
+- MLflow
--Docker
+- Docker
--Render
+- Render
--Git & GitHub
+- Git & GitHub

 🤖 Machine Learning Model